3 Ways to work less and increase productivity at work

 It’s not only Scandinavia that’s looking at reducing working hours.
 In the UK, some companies have recently been experimenting with a 4 day week, citing greater employee happiness and productivity as well as decreased overheads.

-German workers, by contrast, clock up the fewest hours per worker per year, in the OECD (1,356 hours) but generate $60.40 in GDP per worker-hour.
+German workers, in contrast, clock up the fewest hours per worker per year in the OECD (1,356 hours) but generate $60.40 in GDP per worker-hour.
 British workers only generate $48.30 per hour, despite working 325 hours more per year.